ghelouis/420px/README.md

   * Associate tags to an image
   * Search by tags
   * Display random image
-  * Generate GIF from images in you gallery
+  * Generate GIF from images in your gallery